caranuial/caranuial/README.md

 To get started, check out the repository, inspect the code,

+### Steps To Run

+To run:
+1. Start web virtual machine.
+2. Download repository virtual machine folder.
+3. Open index.html in browser.

+### Optimizations

+For Background floating Pizzas :
+	Recalculate amount of displayed pizzas that are moving.
+	Added will-change for moving pizza class.
+	Doc selector outside of loop.
+	ScrollTop calculation outside loop of loop.
+For Pizza Resizing:
+	Using array instead of using switch for possible sizes of pizza.
+	Doc selector outside of loop.
+	Removing unused functions.
+Some other tweaks to variables that had been created within loops.

 ### Getting started

 Some useful tips to help you get started: